-Centers must submit quarterly environmental health reports and necessary corrective action, simultaneously, to the Regional Office and the National Office of Job Corps within seven (7) days of receipt.
+Centers must submit quarterly environmental health reports and necessary corrective action, simultaneously, to the Regional Office and the National Office of Job Corps within seven days of receipt.
 (See Exhibit 5-2, Plan and Report Submission Requirements.)

-The center safety officer and appropriate instructor must inspect all CTST projects daily.
-The center safety officer must inspect and approve all final CTST projects, on and off center, before site occupancy and project completion.
+The center Safety Officer and appropriate instructor must inspect all CTST projects daily.
+The center Safety Officer must inspect and approve all final CTST projects, on and off center, before site occupancy and project completion.
 Inspection checklists, photographs, and associated corrective actions must be maintained on center indefinitely and made available upon request.

 R3.
 Annual Occupational Safety and Health (OSH) Program Reviews a.
-The annual occupational safety and health (OSH) program review is conducted in accordance with Executive Order 12196, Title 29 Code of Federal Regulations (CFR) part 1960, Department of Labor Manual Series (DLMS) 4, Chapter 800, and the Job Corps Policy and Requirements Handbook (PRH).
-The review verifies that each center has implemented the occupational safety and health program outlined in the PRH and identifies any outstanding occupational health and safety deficiencies.
+The annual Occupational Safety and Health (OSH) Program Review is conducted in accordance with Executive Order 12196, Title 29 Code of Federal Regulations (CFR) part 1960, Department of Labor Manual Series (DLMS) 4, Chapter 800, and the Job Corps Policy and Requirements Handbook (PRH).
+The review verifies that each center has implemented the Occupational Safety and Health program outlined in the PRH and identifies any outstanding occupational health and safety deficiencies.

 - b.
 The review is conducted using the Job Corps Program Assessment Guide (PAG), Chapter 5, Sections 5.14-5.20.
 The PAG is a companion to the PRH.
-It provides a standardized approach and framework for the review and evaluation to which contractors/operators deliver services as specified in the PRH.
-The review consists of an on-site visit including opening and closing conferences, walkthrough of facilities, document verification, and student/staff interviews. - c.
-The review process is designed to determine the extent to which program operations meet the Government's requirements and expected outcomes.
-The PRH requirements and quality indicators set benchmarks for the Government's expectations.
+It provides a standardized approach and framework for the review and evaluation of contractors/operators' delivery of services as specified in the PRH.
+The review consists of an on-site visit including opening and closing conferences, walk-through of facilities, document verification, and student/staff interviews. - c.
+The review process is designed to determine the extent to which program operations meet the government's requirements and expected outcomes.
+The PRH requirements and quality indicators set benchmarks for the government's expectations.
 Job Corps uses an adjectival rating system to assign ratings to each requirement, quality indicator, and overall program component.
 The adjectival rating system uses five adjectives, as recommended by the Office of Federal Procurement Policy, to define the degree to which expectations are met.
 Adjectival ratings are defined as follows: